 Mr. Stone has served as our General Counsel since April 2009 and as our Secretary since July 2008.
 He also served as a director from February 2009 through January 2011.
 Mr. Stone is a principal of Lee & Stone, LLP, a law firm providing services to the investment community, founded in July 2009.
-Mr. Stone served as Vice President and General Counsel of NCM from May 2006 to July 2009.
+Mr. Stone served as Vice President of NCM from May 2006 to July 2009 as well as its General Counsel from March 2007 to July 2009.
 Prior to joining NCM, from June 2003 to April 2006 and from 1997 to 1999, he served as a mergers and acquisitions attorney at the law firm Skadden, Arps, Slate, Meagher & Flom LLP in New York.
 In 2002, Mr. Stone served as Vice President, Corporate Development at Borland Software Inc., a provider of software application lifecycle products.
 From 2000 to 2001, Mr. Stone was a member of the investment banking department of Merrill Lynch & Co.
 Mr. Stone is currently a director of Applied Minerals Inc., a nanomaterials producer.